Hariyali Amavasya 2023 Date Puja Vidhi Shravan Month Amavasya

 With the arrival of monsoon, the sound of major festivals of Hinduism starts.
 Hariyali Amavasya, a festival celebrated in the holy month of Sawan, holds great significance.
 It is considered highly auspicious in Hinduism.
 You must have known about Hariyali Teej, just three days before this festival is celebrated.
 A day after Shravan Shivratri, this festival is celebrated with great pomp.
-This year this important festival is on 8th August 2021, a Sunday.
+This year this important festival is on Monday 17th July 2023.
 On the day of Hariyali Amavasya, people go near nature and admire its beauty.

 Hariyali Amavasya date and time